avpripri/avpripri/README.md

 "Release controls!" is commanded abruptly in a harsh demanding voice.

-The airplane applies rudder to stop the spin that's started and coordinates power and enough elevator to recover as normal flight is restored.
-Started you decide it's time to head back home...

-"What is the next maneuver you'd like to perform"
+The airplane applies rudder to stop the yaw rotation that's just bairly started and coordinates power and enough elevator to recover.
+As normal flight is restored, the flaps retract and the plane is stabalized.
+The plane announces, "Normal flight restored, you may resume flight inputs.
+Wha tis the next maneuver you'd like to perform?"

 You say...
 "I'm done, let's head home"

-"Ok...
-Unicome is already tuned in, say 'N12345 15 miles to the north east with AWOS, proceeding inbound for full stop runway 24'"
+"Unicom frequency is already tuned in, you're 15 miles to the north east, winds are 220 at 5, pressure is 30.03 and set, most appropriate runway is 24"

-You comply but right then... you fade off and something dims it's not good.
+You comply, but then... you fade off and something dims it's not good.

 The airplane realises you're not responsive and your pulse is erratic.
 It asks you twice to state your landing attempt, but you're out cold.